Ex-Gonzaga star Adam Morrison goes wild after Jalen Suggs' game-winner vs. UCLA

 Morrison was on the call for the Gonzaga broadcast of the game.
 He let out an uproarious yell after Suggs banked the game-winning shot off the glass and into the basket for the 93-90 win.

-Gonzaga now gets to play for the national title for the first time in history and have the opportunity to finish the season undefeated.
+Gonzaga now gets to play for the national title and have the opportunity to finish the season undefeated.

 Suggs, Drew Timme and Corey Kispert have the opportunity to bring the title to Spokane, Washington.